wintvelt/sst-test/README.md

 Your service will always publish to the prod endpoint.
 Also when on dev branch.
 - you should also change the other dev_publish references to prod_publish

 Other environment variables in backend functions can only be set in stack definition.
 E.g. the dynamoDb tablename needs to be set in API Gateway for the handler function to access `process.env.TABLE_NAME`.
-And all stack entities (tables, queues, etc) should be set as environment variables, because the name depend on the stage (dev or prod).
+And all stack entities (tables, queues, etc) should be set as environment variables, because the name depends on the stage (dev or prod).

 ## Service client setup
 Client packages are published to npm with public access.
 They expose: